Exploring Identity Theft Statistics in the Age of Data Breaches

 Purchasing breached data on the dark web.

 Unfortunately, data breaches are totally out of your control.
-If you’ve ever left your payment information while paying for something, online or offline, you’re at risk.
+You’re at risk if you’ve ever left your payment information while paying for something, online or offline.

 In 2018, the Marriott hotel chain discovered a data breach that had lasted for four years, during which 500 million visitor records containing payment information, lodging logs, and passport numbers were breached.